YiWaiChow/6322-Deep-learning-project/README.md

 The CIFAR100 dataset can be loaded from the PyTorch dataloader.
 You may refer to [classification_test.ipynb](classification/classification_train.ipynb) or [PyTorch CIFAR100 Documentation](https://pytorch.org/vision/main/generated/torchvision.datasets.CIFAR100.html).

 ### COCO2017
-To download the COCO 2017 dataset, run this command:
+To download the [COCO 2017 dataset](https://cocodataset.org/#download), run the following commands:

 ```download
 wget http://images.cocodataset.org/zips/train2017.zip